nvim-neorg/neorg/README.md

 This doesn't mean the plugin isn't capable of those things, it just means we're working on them!
 We tried focusing heavily on the backend first, but now that that is almost done we are actually starting work on features just for you:
 - [ ] Telescope.nvim integration for several things
-- [ ] Support for .norg filetype detection within the Neovim Core.
+- [x] Support for .norg filetype detection from any part of the filesystem
 - [x] TreeSitter parser (can be found [here](https://github.com/vhyrro/tree-sitter-norg))
 	- [x] AST Generation
-	- [ ] Custom highlight support in [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) (we need to make a PR).
+	- [x] Custom highlight support
 	- [ ] Indentation engine based on the treesitter parser
 	- [ ] Smarter todo item toggling with the TreeSitter AST
-- [ ] nvim-compe completion source
+- [ ] nvim-compe completion source (almost complete)

 Everything you see above will be coming soon!
 Here's the things we do currently support:
-- Indentation (albeit a bit too predictive :P)
+- Indentation (a tad too predictive, will be fixed with TreeSitter)
 - Toggling of TODO items with keybinds
 - Very configurable workspaces